Hadrut: Demographics

 The earliest recorded census of the town of Hadrut showed a population of around 2,400 registered inhabitants in 1939, of which more than 90% was Armenian.
 Hadrut kept an Armenian-majority population throughout the First Nagorno-Karabakh War, up until the 2020 Nagorno-Karabakh war, during which the town was captured by Azerbaijani forces and the Armenian population was expelled.

+In November 2025 the 27 Azerbaijani families, totaling 104 individuals, have been resettled in Hadrut settlement of Khojavend District.